 Moses, Yula

 Moss, Richard.
-Living U.S. author of six books on transformation, self-healing, and the art of conscious living, including The I That Is We: Awakening to Higher Energies Through Unconditional Love and Inside-Out Healing: Transforming Your Life Through the Power of Presence.
+Living American author of six books on transformation, self-healing, and the art of conscious living, including The I That Is We: Awakening to Higher Energies Through Unconditional Love and Inside-Out Healing: Transforming Your Life Through the Power of Presence.
 More than thirty years ago, he left the practice of medicine after a life-changing realization to dedicate his life to help others realize their multidimensional nature and achieve self-mastery.
 His teaching bridges science, psychology, energy medicine, and spiritual/awareness practices.
 He is most well known for the deep experiential nature of his work where people learn holistically with their mind, body, and feelings.

 Mother Teresa